Premises Liability Lawyers Serving Hollywood

-In Florida, you have four years from the date of the injury to file a claim for premises liability.
-This means that within four years of the date of your injury, you must file a claim to pursue legal action against the property owner.
+In Florida, you have two years from the date of the injury to file a claim for premises liability.
+This means that within two years of the date of your injury, you must file a claim to pursue legal action against the property owner.

 It is important to note that this statute of limitations may vary depending on the specifics of your case and other state laws, so it is important to contact an experienced premises liability lawyer as soon as possible to determine your rights and any other applicable deadlines.